Club San Patricio

-Club San Patricio, or just San Patricio, is an Argentine rugby union and field hockey club, located in Pilar, Buenos Aires Province.
+Club San Patricio, or just San Patricio, is an Argentine rugby union and field hockey club, located in La Lonja, a locality in Pilar Partido, Buenos Aires Province.
 The club was founded on March 17, 1973, by a group of young enthusiasts with the purpose of practising amateur rugby.
 Luis Cacciabue was the first president of the institution.
 Women's field hockey would be later added as sport.

-The rugby union team currently plays in Primera División A, the second division of the URBA league system.
+The rugby union team currently plays in Primera División B, the third division of the URBA league system.

+History

+The institution was founded by dissident players from club Obras Sanitarias to establish their own rugby club.
+The name was taken from the Irish saint, setting its foundation on Saint Patrick's Day, and Luis María Cacciabue was elected as club's first president.
+The club was initially located in Núñez, but it soon moved to Pilar, an almost deserted town by then.
+The club set its new location on a dirt road next to the General Manuel Belgrano Railway tracks and distant 500 meters from Acceso Norte.

+The club affiliated to URBA playing its first tournament in 1974, when the squad debuted vs San Albano.
+San Patricio's first hightlight came in 1982 when it won the Segunda División championship and promoted to Primera División (current Torneo de la URBA).

+A field hockey section was later added.
+In 2010, San Patricio inaugurated its first artificial turf field for that sport.
+Hockey's increased growth caused it became the main sport in the club.